Ecksy/scripts/README.md

 # Scripts
-Various scripts I use in Kali or macOS
+Various scripts I use in Kali, macOS or in Windows